UPDATE — AUGUST 2025: The EU Artificial Intelligence Act (AI Act), the world’s first comprehensive AI law, is now in phased implementation.

 -

-The Act establishes the AI Office, a Scientific Panel, and the AI Board to support enforcement and consistent application across the EU.
-It applies only to areas governed by EU law and excludes military and research use.
-Provisions such as regulatory sandboxes, risk-based obligations, and scaled enforcement for SMEs are accurately reflected in this article.
+The law also created the AI Office, a Scientific Panel, and the AI Board to support enforcement.
+It applies only to areas under EU law and excludes military and research use.
+Sandboxes, scaled rules for SMEs, and risk-based obligations remain central features.

 ORIGINAL NEWS STORY: